timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/design-tick-schema.md

 ## Insert tick data
-With the hypertable and relational table created, download the sample files containing crypto assets and tick data from the last 3 weeks and insert it into your TimescaleDB instance.
+With the hypertable and relational table created, download the sample files containing crypto assets and tick data from the last three weeks.
+Insert the data into your TimescaleDB instance.

 <procedure>

 ### Inserting sample data
-1. Download sample CSV files [from here][sample-download].
+1. Download [the sample `.csv` files][sample-download].
     ```bash
     wget https://assets.timescale.com/docs/downloads/crypto_sample.zip
     ```